Palaeognathae: Cladistics

-Cloutier, A. et al. (2019) in their molecular study places ostriches as the basal lineage with the rhea as the next most basal.
+Cloutier, A. et al. (2019) in their molecular study places ostriches as sister to other palaeognaths, with the rhea as the sister lineage to the remaining, non-ostrich palaeognaths.

 An alternative phylogeny was found by Kuhl, H. et al. (2020).
 In this treatment, all members of Palaeognathae are classified in Struthioniformes, but they are still shown as distinct orders here.